-- Select the frequency for which ExtremeCloud IQ - Site Engine checks for configuration updates for your ZTP+ enabled devices associated with the site.
+- Select the frequency for which ExtremeCloud IQ - Site Engine checks for configuration updates for devices with a Poll Type as ZTP+ associated with the site.

 - Update Date

-- Select the date on which ExtremeCloud IQ - Site Engine updates the configuration for your ZTP+ enabled devices associated with the site when you select Scheduled for Configuration Updates.
+- Select the date on which ExtremeCloud IQ - Site Engine updates the configuration for your devices with a Poll Type as ZTP+ associated with the site when you select Scheduled for Configuration Updates.

 - Update Time

-- Select the time at which ExtremeCloud IQ - Site Engine updates the configuration for your ZTP+ enabled devices associated with the site when you select Scheduled for Configuration Updates.
+- Select the time at which ExtremeCloud IQ - Site Engine updates the configuration for your devices with a Poll Type as ZTP+ associated with the site when you select Scheduled for Configuration Updates.